 The old Cropper concrete plant and the new Cambria Hotel

 Anne grew up in Edinburgh, Scotland, and still has the accent to prove it.
 She earned her Business degree from the University of Northumbria in Newcastle, England and when she was 21, she bought herself a round the world ticket and spent a year working and traveling across the globe.
-She came across Ocean City for the first time 20 years ago and shortly after it became her permanent home.
+She came across Ocean City for the first time over 20 years ago and shortly after it became her permanent home.
 When time allows, Anne still loves to travel.
 She has been with OceanCity.com since September 2014.